Why Community Investment Is Worthwhile for Corporations and VCs

 Ben shared how one particular FVLCRUM acquisition allowed the firm to create collaborative programs with local foundations that aided workforce development for unskilled labor and at-risk populations in low- and moderate-income (LMI) communities in 170 cities nationwide.

-This work created 4,000 jobs for individuals in LMIs and strong returns for limited partners.
+This work created 4,000 jobs for individuals in LMIs and strong returns for Limited Partners.

 High Alpha Innovation aims to do something similar with one of our upcoming startups, which intends to solve meaningful problems like this around workforce empowerment.